 • Elementary classrooms

-• Middle and high school classrooms, teaching English, Social Studies, Mathematics, Biology, Chemistry, Physics, and Foreign Languages (French, Spanish and Italian)
+• Middle and high school classrooms, teaching English, Social Studies, Mathematics, Biology, Chemistry and Foreign Languages (French, Spanish and Italian).

-Dual-degree programs allow you to earn your bachelor’s and master’s degree in 5 ½ years or less (including summer classes); qualified undergraduates can get a jump-start by taking five graduate courses by the end of their senior year.
+Dual-degree programs allow you to earn your bachelor’s degree in a liberal arts major and a master’s degree in education; qualified undergraduates get a jump-start by taking five graduate education courses by the end of their senior year as undergraduate students.
 In addition, Manhattanville offers a SuperStart (SUPST) option for students interested in completing a Master of Arts in teaching in physical education and sports pedagogy.

 Prospective teachers must have many talents: You’ll have to demonstrate ability with knowledge and skills in specific areas and be able to convey that knowledge to others while demonstrating an appropriate professional disposition – and, of course, complete your required courses with satisfactory grades.

 Admission to the School of Education is not automatically granted with acceptance to the College.
 Typically, you’ll apply to the School of Education during your sophomore year while taking Fundamentals of Schools and Teaching (EDU 2000) or Foundations of Early Childhood Education (EDU 3017).